nivgartzi/k-means-clustering/README.md

-A popular clustering method for finding a partition of N unlabeled observations into k distinct clusters (where k is a parameter of the method).
+A clustering method for finding a partition of N unlabeled observations into k distinct clusters (where k is a parameter of the method).